tenaciousRas/ledwax-photon-firmware/README.md

 "command-name" can be one of the following:
 >	qry : TBD

->	idx : set LED command index -- all following commands will be executed against this LED strip.
+>	idx : set stripIndex - the current strip being controlled.
+All following commands will be executed against this LED strip.
 Min value is 0, max value is NUM_STRIPS - 1.
 Default is 0.

->	col : set LED pixel color.  cmd-value must ahere to the following format:
+>	col : set modeColor - the LED pixel color.  cmd-value must ahere to the following format:

 >		[mode-color-index],[decimal-value-0-to-255]
 >	where mode-color-index is the index of the mode color (family 1 display mode) to set

->	brt : set strip brightness.
+>	brt : set brightness - the strip brightness.
 Valid values are from 0 (0% = full off) to 255 (100% = full on).
 Brightness is stored sepearately from color in firmware.

->	mod : set strip display mode.
+>	mod : set dispMode - the strip display mode.
 Valid values are:

 >		0. solid color (default)
 >		1. fade terawatt industries colors